 Children approximately four years old to at least seven years old should use a forward-facing restraint or booster seat until they have outgrown it.
 An adult lap or sash seatbelt is designed for people who are a minimum height of 145 cm.

-If your child is under seven years old and has outgrown their booster seat, it is recommended that you visit an RACV restraint fitting station for assessment.
+If your child is under seven years old and has outgrown their booster seat, it is recommended that you visit a professional child restraint fitting station (such as an RACV restraint fitting station) for assessment.
 Be aware that:

 - There are booster seats available that are suitable for children up to approximately 10 years of age.